mxpoch/INRS-Lumopt/readme.md

 ### Introduction
 This is a collection of inverse-design programs I ran during my internship at the [Nonlinear Photonics Group](https://www.nonlinearphotonics.com/) at INRS-EMT in the Summer of 2024.

-The goal of inverse design is for a user to define the input/output features and for a computer to intelligently iterate over the solution space to find an optimal design.
+The goal of inverse design in photonics is for a user to define the frequency response of a physical device and for a computer to intelligently explore the geometry space to find an optimal design.

 Lumerical comes with [Lumopt](https://developer.ansys.com/docs/lumerical/python-lumopt); a gradient calculator optimized for computing the [Adjoint](https://optics.ansys.com/hc/en-us/articles/360049853854-Photonic-Inverse-Design-Overview-Python-API) from the electric field.
 With Lumopt, we can parametrize the permittivity of a region in space, calculate the gradients of the objective function with respect to those parameters, and plug those into an optimizer such as L-BFGS-B to complete our design loop.